Photo: Tyler Roemer.

 Most commonly seen: Year-round

 Black-billed magpie.
-Photo: Marlin Konjte.
+Photo: Marlin Kontje.

 Black-billed magpie.
-Photo: Marlin Konjte.
+Photo: Marlin Kontje.

 Black-billed magpie (Pica hudsonia)

 Large, noisy jay; mostly black with iridescent blue-green on back and wings.
 Found in open woodlands, prairie, and along streams.
 Eats berries, insects, carrion, and eggs.
-Can take up to 40 hours to build their nests
+Can take up to 40 hours to build their nests!

 Length: 17.5-22"